sclebow/MACAD-Thesis-MEP-Graph/Readme.md

 ## Installation and Setup

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.12 (required for compatibility)
 - Git (for cloning the repository)

 ### Setup Instructions

 #### Option 1: Automated Setup (Recommended)

+The automated setup scripts will ensure Python 3.12 is used for the virtual environment.

 **On Windows:**
 ```cmd